SpiNNakerManchester/spio/README.md

 [Open Issues](https://github.com/SpiNNakerManchester/spio/issues)
 -----------

-The __spI/O__ library was developed as part of research projects and PhD programmes which are now finished.
+The __spI/O__ library was developed as part of several research projects and PhD programmes which are now finished.
 Currently there is no active development/maintenance work.

 This repository maintains a list of [issues](https://github.com/SpiNNakerManchester/spio/issues)